0xdevhub/crosschain-nft-contracts/contracts/apps/ccip/crosschain-nft/README.md

-## Crosschain NFT using CCIP App
+## Crosschain NFT

-A PoC project that handle crosschain NFT transfer using CCIP from chainlink.
+A PoC project to handle crosschain NFT